Overview of Landlord-Tenant Laws in Utah

 Where to Find Utah Landlord-Tenant Statutes

 If you want to read the text of a law itself, such as state security deposit rules, you'll find citations in many of the articles and charts included in the State Landlord-Tenant Laws section of the Nolo site.
-To access the statutes, go to the Utah Laws and Legal Information section of the Nolo site and find the link to your state laws.
+To access the statutes, visit the Utah legislature's website.

-If you just want to browse through the Utah landlord-tenant law, you can find state statutes at Utah Code Ann. § § 57-17-1 to 57-17-5, 57-22-1 to 57-22-7.
+If you just want to browse through the Utah landlord-tenant law, you can find state statutes at Utah Code §§ 57-17-1 to 57-17-5, 57-22-1 to 57-22-7.
 You can search the table of contents for the landlord-tenant statutes.
 Or, if you don't know the exact statute number, you can enter a keyword that is likely to be in it, such as "nonpayment of rent."

 Local Ordinances Affecting Utah Landlords and Tenants